sjmulder/shuf/README.md

     two

-To see the above process play out, we pipe a 1 GB text file to *shuf* (so it can't mmap it directly) on OpenBSD with strict memory limits so to force it to use a temporary file.
-The `-vv` option gets us debug
+To see the above process play out, we pipe a 1 GB text file to *shuf* (so it can't mmap it directly) on OpenBSD with strict memory limits to force it to use a temporary file.
+The `-vv` option gets us debug output:
-output:

     $ cat text-1G.txt | ./shuf -vv >/dev/null
     trying mmap... fseek failed